geneontology/devops-documentation/README.graphstore.md

 ## Destroy previous instances

 Let's assume that we're "hunting" the setup associated with "production-YYYY-MM-DD".
+The process outlined here is to destroy the contents of the workspace, then to destroy the workspace itself.

 ```
 terraform -chdir=aws workspace select production-YYYY-MM-DD